 “Forty-thousand deaths is unacceptable,” said Nicholas Smith, interim president and CEO of NSC.
 “We cannot afford to tread water any more.
 We know what works, but we need to demonstrate the commitment to implementing the solutions.
 Roadway deaths are preventable by doubling down on what works, embracing technology advancements and creating a culture of safer driving.”

-Motor vehicle fatality estimates are subject to slight increases and decreases as data mature.
-NSC uses data from the National Center for Health Statistics, an arm of the CDC, so deaths occurring within 100 days of the crash and on public and private roadways – such as parking lots and driveways – are included in the estimates.
+NSC has tracked fatality trends and issued estimates for nearly 100 years.
+All estimates are subject to slight increases and decreases as the data mature.
+NSC collects fatality data every month from all 50 states and the District of Columbia and uses data from the National Center for Health Statistics, so deaths occurring within one year of the crash and on both public and private roadways – such as parking lots and driveways – are included in the estimates.

 To help ensure safer roads, NSC urges motorists to: